Last Updated December 6, 2024

 It’s like measuring how much you’d spend to get similar exposure through ads.

-EMV helps you see the value of earned media as part of your overall strategy, showing ROI on organic efforts.
+Just like other formulas for calculating PR, EMV helps you see the value of earned media as part of your overall strategy, showing ROI on organic efforts.

 Which is better: Paid, owned, or earned media?